 Storyboarding

 Storyboards are visual organizers that help lay out the sequence of shots in a video.
 Storyboards are crucial in determining how each drawing in a frame-by-frame animation project should look.
-They specify the angle from which characters should be displayed, the environment in which they should be placed, the interactions they will have and so much more.
+They specify the angle from which characters should be displayed, the environment in which they should be placed and the whole process of environmental storytelling, the interactions they will have, and so much more.
 Having a proper storyboard minimizes production costs by pinpointing exactly what should be created, thus reducing the cost of recreating shots.
+After these steps, a frame-by-frame animation usually moves to the production stage.
+In this stage the actual animation is made, voiceovers are recorded.

 Animation